OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 ## <a name="Migrate-from-WCF-RIA-to-Open-RIA"></a>A step-by-step guide to migrate Silverlight and OpenSilver projects from WCF RIA to OpenRIA Services

-In [this](https://doc.opensilver.net/documentation/migrate-from-silverlight/example.html) example it is shown how to migrate **Silverlight** application to **OpenSilver**.\
+In [this](https://doc.opensilver.net/documentation/migrate-from-silverlight/example.html) example we show you how to migrate a **Silverlight** application to **OpenSilver**.\
-If the project uses **WCF RIA** services then the beginning steps are the same but then compilation errors are expected.
+If the project uses **WCF RIA** services, the beginning steps are the same but compilation errors are expected.

 ![Domain Services Error](/images/DomainServicesError.png "Domain Services Error")

-It is not required to have **Silverlight** project migrated to OpenRIA Services before **OpenSilver** migration but it can be useful for testing purposes.\
+It is not required to have the **Silverlight** project migrated to OpenRIA Services before the **OpenSilver** migration but it can be useful for testing purposes.\
 Migration steps are similar for both **Silverlight** and **OpenSilver** projects.
 The main difference is package versions.\
-If nothing is mentioned then the instruction refers to both.
+If not specified, the instruction applies to both.

 #### 1. Install nuget packages